-The Standard Test And Programming language, STAPL, was developed in the late 1990s to overcome the limitations of SVF when used to program on-board cPLDs via the cPLD's 1149.1 interface.
-The language was created by taking a proprietary Altera programming language called JAM (not an acronym) and wrapping a BASIC program control flow around it.
+The Standard Test And Programming language, STAPL, was developed in the late 1990s to overcome the limitations of SVF when used to program on-board CPLDs and FPGAs via their respective 1149.1 interfaces.
+The language was created by taking a proprietary Altera programming language called JAM

+(not an acronym) and wrapping a BASIC program control flow around it.
 The resulting language was then submitted to the JEDEC (formerly known as Joint Electron Design Engineering Council) Solid State Technology Association and finally approved as JEDEC's JESD 71-1999 STAPL Standard, available for free from www.jedec.org/download/search/jesd71.pdf